Designing for Gold: creating products with the world’s greatest athletes

 Only through piloting the Gatorade Gx across multiple teams and varying contexts was Smart able to gather these actionable insights, allowing us to fine tune the system’s offerings and cater to a broad spectrum of athletes.

-Empowering the everyday by designing for the elite.
+Empowering the everyday by designing for the elite

 As pioneers of inclusive design, Smart has honed our philosophy and tailored our methodologies to successfully design both with and for elite athletes, ensuring a positive impact on their performance as well as training routines.

-The fundamentals of solving for a person’s emotional and functional needs, coupled with indispensable truth that there is no such thing as a “normal” human, comes into even sharper focus when creating products for such extreme power users as professional athletes.
+The fundamentals of solving for a person’s emotional and functional needs, coupled with the indispensable truth that there is no such thing as a “normal” human, comes into even sharper focus when creating products for such extreme power users as professional athletes.

 Through our years partnering with these superhumans, Smart has creatively unearthed countless insights through co-creation and piloting techniques that have led to award-winning products such as the Under Armour sports bra, and gold medal-enabling systems such as Gatorade Gx.
 And, influenced by the inherent beauty in simplicity, we’ve iterated on these world-class designs tailored for professionals, making them commercially available to empower budding athletes everywhere.